|Library Quick Links|

 The Annmary Brown Memorial

-This unique building is both a museum and a mausoleum, and its distinguishing architectural features include the imposing bronze doors featuring allegorical representations of Art and Learning.
-The Memorial exhibits American and European paintings from the 17th through the 20th centuries, a collection of swords, and personal effects of its founder, General Rush C. Hawkins, and of the Brown family.
+(Currently closed) This unique building is both a museum and a mausoleum, and its distinguishing architectural features include the imposing bronze doors with allegorical representations of Art and Learning.
+The Memorial exhibits American and European paintings from the 17th through the 20th centuries and selected personal effects of its founder, General Rush C. Hawkins, including his collection of swords, and of the Brown family.

 Library Collections Annex